 But even more revealing of what makes Armenia tick were the seemingly endless green valleys with vineyards and other lush crops (might be the best tomatoes I’ve ever sampled) amid the desert-mountain landscape.

 After passing a “stork village” where they build stork perches all over town and rejoice when they return each year, I enjoyed some medicinal bee honey and learned from the beekeeper that Armenia is (translated) “a poor country, which means no pesticides, so the bees are fine.”

 Armenia’s rich history is not limited to religion.
 Fashion and wine also run deep.
 In 2009, a team of Armenian and Irish archaeologists digging in southern Armenia’s Areni-1 Cave Complex found the world’s oldest brain in a burial site dating to 5000BC.

 The well-preserved pre-teen skull was one of several found in clay pots.
-In following years, the world’s earliest known shoe (5,500 years old, a leather moccasin) and winery (6,100 year old, possibly proving alcohol is more important than shoes) were also discovered.
+In the following years, the world’s earliest known shoe (5,500 years old, a leather moccasin) and winery (6,100 years old, possibly proving alcohol is more important than shoes) were also discovered.